kgerot/basic-electron-boilerplate/.github/ISSUE_TEMPLATE/development-task.md

 - [ ] task

 **[Definition of Done]**:  Define what it means for this task to be complete in paragraph form.
-The definition is high-level and goes beyond the tasklist.
-They should be easily measurable (relatively).
 To see more info on this, see [Wiki: Definition of Done](https://github.com/kgerot/electron-boilerplate/wiki/Definition-of-Done)